 Vertical specialisation and sector focus

-With greater focus on personalisation and individualised experiences, large CRM companies face competition from more specialised providers.
+With a greater focus on personalisation and individualised experiences, large CRM companies face competition from more specialised providers.
 As niche providers step into the market to offer fine-tuned, specific solutions to customer needs, the market as a whole is becoming increasingly complex.
 Within this landscape, it’s important to remember that no two companies have exactly the same CRM needs, especially across different industries.
 In 2019, we will see major players turning their focus to flexible and scalable CRM solutions that can adapt to the needs of each business to compete with smaller businesses and new incumbents.

 AI and NLP